altaired/katacoda-scenarios/scheduled-kubeless/step4.md

 ## The function

+In our case, we will write our function in Javascript.
+Save the following script with the name `endpoint.js`:

 <pre class="file" data-filename="endpoint.js" data-target="replace">
 const http = require('http');

 module.exports = {
   handler: async (event, context) => {
+    // Get the IP of http-endpoint
     const host = process.env['HTTP_ENDPOINT_SERVICE_HOST'];

     const data = await new Promise((resolve, reject) => {
+      // Send a GET request to http-endpoint

       http.get(`http://${host}:80`, (resp) => {
         let data = '';

-        // A chunk of data has been received. resp.on('data', (chunk) => {
+        // Part of the response is received resp.on('data', (chunk) => {
           data += chunk;
         });

-        // The whole response has been received.
-Print out the result. resp.on('end', () => {
+        // The response has finished: log to the console resp.on('end', () => {
           console.log(data);
           resolve(data);